tensorchord/envd/README.md

 envd (`ɪnˈvdɪ`) is a **machine learning development environment** for data science and AI/ML engineering teams.

-🐍 **No Docker, only Python** - Focus on writing Python code, we will take care of Docker and development environment setup.
+🐍 **No Docker** - Focus on writing Python/R/Julia code, we will take care of Docker and development environment setup.

 🖨️ **Built-in Jupyter/VSCode** - First-class support for Jupyter and VSCode remote extension.